 5. The Way You Clean Is Important

-Is always more efficient to clean from the outside to the inside and from top to bottom.
+It is always more efficient to clean from the outside to the inside and from top to bottom.

 Dedicate yourself to cleaning the spaces and outdoor elements like terraces, balconies, window sills, etc., and then proceed gradually towards the interior.